Critical Neuroscience Workshop

 In her introduction, Suparna briefly covered recent developments in neuroscience, including efforts to manage and share huge repositories of data on what is increasingly viewed as a networked or digitized brain, an object (often rotating, always isolated) suggestive of vast computational and statistical complexity.

-At the same time, the “wet” concept of neuroplasticity has popularized the idea that “we can work on our brains” to make them better (for a recent example, see, e.g., Inventing Ourselves: The Secret Life of the Teenage Brain by cognitive neuroscientist Sarah-Jayne Blakemore).
+At the same time, the “wet” concept of neuroplasticity has popularized the idea that “we can work on our brains” to make them better (for recent examples, see, e.g., Innate: How the Wiring of Our Brains Shapes Who We Are by neurogeneticist Kevin Mitchell and Inventing Ourselves: The Secret Life of the Teenage Brain by cognitive neuroscientist Sarah-Jayne Blakemore ).

 Suparna also discussed several functions of critique, which included “unsettling” hidden assumptions and de-centering the brain.
 She asked the group to consider what kind of interdisciplinarity we want to have with neuroscience and suggested we begin by exploring Ian Hacking’s (2006) notion of making up certain kinds of people, such as those living with autism spectrum disorder (ASD), the neuroreductionism this propensity for categorization entails, and the emerging concept of the “situated brain.”